What is Google Search Console?

 How do I Set a Target Country?

-If your top-level domain allows it, setting a target country in Google Search Console is pretty easy, and won't take you longer than 5-minutes.
+If your top-level domain allows it, setting a target country in Google Search Console is easy, and won't take you longer than 5-minutes.

 - In Search Console, make sure you are in a URL-prefix property (unfortunately, at the time of writing, it's not possible to set a target country for a domain property)